ni/nimi-python/docs/nidmm/functions.rst

     :param measurement_function:

-        Specifies the **measurement\_function** used to acquire the measurement.
+        Specifies the **measurement_function** used to acquire the measurement.
-        The driver sets :py:data:`nidmm.Session.function` to this value.
+        The driver sets :py:data:`nidmm.Session.method` to this value.